All Episodes

 And that base is motivated by hate.

-Used to make fun of conservatives and the black helicopter crowd.
+It used to make fun of conservatives or the black helicopter crowd.

-I'm telling you, the American left today, the Democrat Party in its base, is made up of you take every conspiracy theory you've ever heard and throw them all in a giant hopper, and every one of them's in the Democrat Party today.
+I'm telling you, the American left today, the Democrat Party and its base, is made up of you take every conspiracy theory you've ever heard and throw them all in a giant hopper, and every one of them is in the Democrat Party today.

 And it motivates them and inspires me.

-And so they keep throwing that on the fire, and that's the way they they throw the gasoline in the fire.
+It's elected Democrats know they got to get money from these people, and so they keep throwing that on the fire, and that's the way they throw the gasoline in the fire.

 George Bush is a gasoline.

-It's it's um you know, politically it's kind of interesting to watch because it's so silly.
+It's, you know, politically, it's kind of interesting to watch because it's so silly.

 And yet he outsmarts them on the things he cares about.